 Biomaterials research in Wang Lab focused on developing novel smart materials for tissue engineering and regenerative medicine.
 Dr. Wang used biodegradable PLGA nanoparticles to create a novel bone filler as an alternative to the invasive surgery often required to repair skeletal defects [1].
-Furthermore, this bone filler can be used as a drug delivery carrier for a locally controlled release system to accelerate bone healing [2].
-Dr. Wang was the first to elucidate the mechanisms of the biomaterial and found that this colloid gel self-assembled through electrostatic forces, which resulted in a stable 3-D network that may be extruded or molded to the desired shape and can fill irregular tissue defects [3, 4].
+Furthermore, this bone filler can be used as a drug delivery carrier for a locally controlled release system to accelerate cranial bone healing [2].
+Dr. Wang was the first to elucidate the mechanisms of the biomaterial and found that this colloid gel self-assembled through electrostatic forces, which resulted in a stable 3-D network that may be extruded or molded to the desired shape and can fill irregular cranial defects [3, 4].
 Dr. Wang discovered that the injectability of this PLGA colloidal gel was determined by the solid concentration of the gel, the size, and the surface charge of nanoparticles [1].
 Furthermore, Dr. Wang found the drug released from the gels following zero-order kinetics occurred for more than two months [2].
 This is a substantial advancement in nanoparticle drug release systems research because most systems previously studied only released drugs for a few weeks.
 Dr. Wang’s biodegradable colloidal gels are providing a viable approach for targeted drug delivery and tissue repair.
-Immediately after publishing the original work in Advanced Materials and Biomaterials, several following research have begun to study this colloidal system and published papers in peer-reviewed journals [5, 6].
+Immediately after publishing the original work in Advanced Materials and Biomaterials, several following researchers began to study this colloidal system and published papers in peer-reviewed journals [5, 6].
 In addition, Dr. Wang and collaborators explored new silk-based materials for regenerative medicine [7-10].
-Peer has widely cited two reviews of hydrogel biomaterials for drug delivery and tissue engineering [11-13].
+Natural biomaterials and biopolymers have also been developed for bone regeneration and various biomedical applications [11-25].
+Peer has cited three reviews of hydrogel biomaterials for drug delivery and tissue engineering [26-28].
 To address the emerging growth in soft materials for synthetic biology, he and colleagues reviewed the soft materials involved in biological and artificial membranes.
-The biological membranes that have been discussed are mainly those involved in the structure and function of cells and organelles [14].
-Recently, Dr. Wang has brought together scientists and engineers who work in different fields of chemistry, physics, biology, materials science, pharmaceutics, medicine, and clinics to write two books “Smart Materials for Tissue Engineering: Fundamental Principles” and “Smart Materials for Tissue Engineering: Applications” [15, 16].
-These two books aim to fill this gap and introduce new tissue engineering smart materials to a broad audience, from scientific communities, educational organizations to industrial manufacturers.
+The biological membranes discussed are mainly those involved in the structure and function of cells and organelles [29].
+They further discussed the strategies to use biomimetic materials to fabricate artificial cells [30].
+Recently, Dr. Wang has brought together scientists and engineers who work in different fields of chemistry, physics, biology, materials science, pharmaceutics, medicine, and clinics to write two books “Smart Materials for Tissue Engineering: Fundamental Principles” and “Smart Materials for Tissue Engineering: Applications” [31, 32].
+These two books aim to fill this gap and introduce new tissue engineering smart materials to a broad audience, from scientific communities and educational organizations to industrial manufacturers.

 SEM and Laser Scanning Confocal Micrographs observation of colloidal gels revealed similar porous microstructure and nanostructure [Ref.
 1].